IQ Archive

 Introduction: The Master of Reinvention

-David Bowie was never just a pop star; he was a conceptual architect who used the music industry as a laboratory for social and technological experiments.
+David Bowie was never just a singer; he was a conceptual architect who used the medium of pop music to conduct radical experiments in identity, technology, and finance.
 With an estimated IQ of 135, Bowie possessed a “Conceptual Intelligence” that allowed him to see cultural shifts years before they happened.
-He was a man who lived in the future, translating the complexities of the modern world into accessible art.
-His genius lay not just in songwriting, but in his ability to synthesize fashion, theatre, technology, and finance into a cohesive artistic statement.

 The Cognitive Blueprint: Synthesis and Prediction